Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 If your location is humid and you do not use air conditioning or a good dehumidifier, consider buying small packets of silica gel to keep in your pen cabinet to help protect your pens by absorbing moisture..
 How frequently you will need to replace them will depend on your situation.
 Excess humidity can damage hard rubber by hastening oxidation, and it hastens the corrosion of metal parts and the appearance of bloom on various cellulosic resins.
 What it can do to casein pens does not bear description in polite company.
 (Silica gel packets do not need to be thrown away when they’re saturated.
 You can “recharge” them by putting them in a microwave oven for 7–10 minutes on a defrost cycle.)

 Airtightness will hold in the acids that all celluloid and cellulose acetate pens give off, and these acids will accumulate in the atmosphere inside the airtight cabinet and hasten decomposition of the pens.For very large storage chests, consider cutting a hole in the back side and installing a small computer fan for air circulation.
 If necessary to allow air to escape, apply small clear vinyl pads to the corners of cabinet lids to keep them from closing all the way.
 For pens made of celluloid or other cellulosic resins, consider an environmental preservative, either an alkaline buffer such as sodium bicarbonate or calcium carbonate, or a molecular trap such as zeolite.
 Research and accelerated aging tests have shown that molecular traps tend to work longer and more effectively than simple alkaline buffers.
-We recommend MicroChamber interleaving paper, which contains high-grade zeolite and are designed to separate sheets of ordinary paper to prevent chemical interaction between them.
+We recommend MicroChamber interleaving paper, which contains high-grade zeolite and is designed to separate sheets of ordinary paper to prevent chemical interaction between them.
 Unlike alkaline buffers, zeolite-containing papers can trap not only acidic molecules but also the non-acidic aldehydes that are a pre-acidic product of the decomposition process when pens are stored in an environment that is too warm.
 MicroChamber products are available from Conservation Resources International LLC.
 In the cabinet shown above, the white sheets set to the right are zeolite interleaving sheets.
 When the cabinet drawer is closed, the owner spreads the sheets across the pens to preserve them.

 Except for pens with cork shaft seals or piston gaskets, store pens emptied, flushed clean, and allowed to dry.
 For long-term storage of pens with cork seals or gaskets, fill the pens with distilled water only.
 There is more on this in item 2 in the “Things NOT to Do” list below and in Care and Feeding: How to Pamper Your Pens.

 For safe long-term storage of hard rubber pens or of celluloid pens in colors noted for a tendency to discolor, consider removing their sacs.
 Among colors that tend to discolor are Jade, Black and Pearl, Parker’s Moderne Green and Pearl, Sheaffer's Ebonized Pearl, Wahl's Cathay, and Waterman's Onyx and Persian.
+Please note that this is not a complete list!

 Use silicone grease sparingly and with discretion.
 This stuff can rapidly spread everywhere as pens are handled, and it blocks air transfer, hastening the decomposition of celluloid or other cellulosic pens.
 Also, if you spend much time in a kitchen, you know how grease attracts dust, which can build up into a film that will require serious cleaning (which can damage finishes).